 I may not of ever been a boy scout, but I am a firm believer in “Be Prepared.”
-Regardless of the situation, it’s always good to be prepared.
 When traveling with kids, anything that can happen, usually does at one point or another.
-That’s why I always pack a Travel First Aid Kit.
+That’s why I always pack a travel first aid kit.
+Like most things in my life, I opt for more natural products when selecting first aid supplies.

 With my kids, tending scraps and cuts are the most common medical care needed.
-So at a minimum I always carry a small general first aid kit with bandaids, antiseptic wipes, and a first aid suave.
+So at a minimum I ALWAYS carry a small first aid kit with bandaids, antiseptic wipes, and a first aid suave.
+But when traveling there are other ailments to consider.

 - Tummy issues